 The Graduate Science Language Development Program is a free face-to-face workshop that takes place during Semester 1 and Semester 2.
 It offers participants the opportunity to develop their language skills among fellow science students.
 Places are limited and applications are required.

 The DELA is a tool designed to by the University of Melbourne to assess your strengths and weaknesses in academic reading, writing and listening.
 It is not an exam and you can’t fail.

 DELA results will not appear on your transcript or affect your admission to the University.
 The aim is to identify areas of English you may wish to develop to assist with your transition to graduate study at the University.
-If you identify areas for improvement, you may consider applying for the Graduate Science Language Development Program.
+If you identify areas for improvement, you may consider applying for the Graduate Science Academic English Tutorial.

 The DELA is offered throughout orientation week and is held in one of the University’s teaching venues.
 Times will be made available on the DELA webpage.